 Let's take as an example my hunt for the Pan and Zoom function.
 After quite a bit of searching, I found Pan and Zoom in the Camera Effects list of the Effects Editor.

 The Effects Editor uses its own image display, in an applet which overlays the main display screen.
 The display occupies much of the screen space in the Effects Editor, even when you are only selecting an effect.
-As a result, there is only a single line of icons for effects -- unlike the two-dimensional table of Transitions or the hierarchical menu of Tools in Pinnacle Studio.
-The effects are in 6 categories, each of which displays separately: 2D-3D, Camera, Color, Keyers, Artistic and Add-Ons.
+As a result, there is only a single line of icons for effects -- unlike the two-dimensional table of Transitions in Pinnacle Studio.
+The effects are in 6 categories, each of which displays separately: 2D-3D, Camera, Color, Keyers, Artistic and Add-ons.
 The categories are not entirely logical: what is the meaning of a "camera" effect?
 Well, it is one that a camera might create, even though it is being created here in software.
-In each category you must scroll past some rather exotic effects to reach more important ones.
+You must scroll past some rather exotic effects to reach more important ones.
 Ordering by function ("Image reshaping' "Image resizing", "Color and brightness", "Sharpen/soften", "Noise") would have made more sense.
-The image below highlights Pan and Zoom (second from the right in the line near the top), but it is off the screen at first, and to get to it you must first know that it is categorized as a Camera effect, then scroll past 12 effects including Earthquake, Old Film and Noise.
+The image below highlights Pan and Zoom (second from the right in the line near the top), but it is off the screen at first, and to get to it you must first know that it is categorized as a Camera effect, then scroll past 12 effects including bread-and butter ones like Earthquake, Old Film and Noise.
+(Please excuse sarcasm.)